 The powerhouse has produced enough electricity to power about 4,000 average-sized homes per year.
-The power produced by The Dalles fishway plant currently is being sold to Portland General Electric.
+The power produced by The Dalles fishway plant currently is being sold to other regional entities.
 Revenues are used to offset PUD customers’ electric rates and keep them lower.

 McNary Dam Washington Shore Fishway Project

 The McNary Dam hydroelectric project was completed and started production on October 17, 1997.
 The unit is located on the north-shore fish ladder at McNary Dam, near Umatilla, Oregon, and uses the fish ladder’s attraction water in the same way The Dalles project does.